As a personal trainer, I've seen most athletes and bodybuilders use isolation exercises with free weights for upper body strength.

 2. Using Supports

-For pull-ups, that could be a chair to rest your feet on and provide support.
+For pull-ups, try using a chair to rest your feet, reducing the strain.

-As you gain strength and lose weight, you should get closer and closer to not requiring any special equipment or techniques.
+As you build strength and lose weight, you'll gradually need less support and special techniques.

 Planning The Right Number Of Sets And Reps